Doenjang-jjigae: Preparation and serving

 The base broth is made by boiling dried anchovies and white radishes, then doenjang and chili pepper, are added, it is boiled further, the anchovies are removed, and the other ingredients added.

 Health benefits

-Doenjang contains isoflavone, which helps prevent diseases such as cardiovascular disease or osteoporosis, and lecithin, which helps improve brain function, so it is effective not only for growing children, but also for adults and the elderly.
+Doenjang contains isoflavone, which helps prevent diseases such as cardiovascular disease or osteoporosis, and lecithin, which helps improve brain function.
 In addition, doenjang is rich in dietary fiber, which is beneficial for digestive system functions.